Want to write on elephant? Click here to begin.

 > If our team of writers helps elephant grow in any given month,

 > elephant’s #1 writer for the month wins $1,000.
 If the #1 writer gets more than 2,000,000 views, a bonus of $1,000.

 > #6 – #10 win a free gift subscription to give to a friend or family

 > If elephant doesn’t grow in any given month,

-Everyone gets the above, except the bottom tier who would have been paid $108 gets a free year-long gift subscription to elephant journal to give away instead, and the top two tiers get $1,500 instead of $2,000 and $850 instead of $1,000.
+Everyone gets the above, except the #4 – #5 who would have been paid $108 gets a free year-long gift subscription to elephant journal to give away instead, and the top three tiers get $250 less each.

 Via Waylon Lewis: 15 years ago, the public paid for media.
 Media, in turn, paid writers.
 And advertisers advertised.

 Now, advertisers spend money sponsoring cool videos, most of us expect to read for free online, and Craigslist killed classified revenue…so most websites can’t afford to pay editors or writers, because readers don’t pay to read and advertisers don’t advertise and classifieds don’t exist and…

 This is important because it reduces quality original information—real journalism—for we, the people.